S3gmentati0nFault/S3gmentati0nFault/README.md

 I'm Alessandro, I'm 24 and I'm working on my master degree in computer science, I am currently trying to divert my attention to the world of physics, started my thesis on the recognition of quench events with machine learning models (🤞).

+I finally created a <a href="https://s3gmentati0nfault.github.io/">portfolio website</a>!
+Definitely needs some polishing but I will work on that some other time.

 On vacation!
 Leave me alone.